vippsas/vipps-login-api/vipps-login-api-faq.md

 Be aware that Vipps Login it not an electronic ID.
 Thus, the NIN can only be used to simplify the customers processes by removing manual input or to look up the customer in your own or external registers.
-This can be done as part of the processes to become a customer or to link login with Vipps to an existing user.
+This can be done as part of the processes to become a customer or to link login with Vipps MobilePay to an existing user.
 If you need to store the NIN for new users we recommend that you use an electronic ID.